 - redevelop the Players' Pavilion

-- either demolish or strengthen the Museum Stand
+- strengthen and refurbish the Museum Stand

 - improve public amenities including toilets, seating and entranceways.

 The work will:

 - keep the Basin as New Zealand’s premier test cricket venue